GoogleCloudPlatform/gcsfuse/docs/benchmarks.md

 ### Recommendation for reads

 GCSFuse performs well for sequential reads and recommendation is to use GCSFuse for doing sequential reads on file sizes > 10MB and < 1GB.
-Always use http1 ( `--client-protocol=http1`, enabled by default) gives better throughput.

 ## Writes